TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 3.2.6 (December 16, 2025) =

+* Improvement: The CSS code for styling hovered rows when child rows are present was improved for better performance.
+* Improvement: It's easier for developer to adjust or modify the file name or contents of automatically exported tables.
+(TablePress Pro and Max only.)
+* Bugfix: The "Delete Table" button at the bottom of the "Edit" screen now longer raises and error.
+* Bugfix: Don't accidentally prevent the filter term "0" in the "Row Highlighting" and "Cell Highlighting" feature modules.
+(TablePress Pro and Max only.)
+* Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.
+* Full compatibility with WordPress 6.9.
+* Improved support for PHP 8.5.

 = Version 3.2.5 (October 28, 2025) =

 * **Security fix**: Authenticated Stored XSS (CVE-2025-12324).
 Thanks to Rafshanzani Suhada and the Wordfence team for following responsible disclosure policies when reporting this issue!